Consumer Guidance Society of India: History

-CGSI has on date has about 3000 lifetime members spread all over India with all Managing Committee Members and office bearers at helm being unpaid honorary volunteers.
+CGSI has on date has about 3000 lifetime members spread all over India with all Managing Committee Members and office bearers at helm being volunteers.

 Legal framework

 CGSI was the first consumer organization to demand a special consumer court for the redressal of consumers' complaints.
 In 1975, CGSI led a delegation of five consumer organizations from different parts of India to the then Minister for Food and Civil Supplies, Mr. T. A. Pai, and demanded for a comprehensive consumer protection act, special consumer courts, and a directorate for implementation of the act.

 CGSI's constant follow-up was instrumental in enacting the "Consumer Protection Act 1986" by the Government of India.

 Consumer activities

 CGSI's important activities include: (1) consumer education (2) holding talks and exhibitions to spread consumer rights awareness among urban poor and rural areas (3) consumer complaints redressal (4) testing of consumer products (5) publication of KEEMAT a bi-monthly news magazine now published for over 20 years having articles of general consumer awareness, for CGSI members and general public.